Why Forgiveness is so Hard

 The reason is obvious.
 The money (thing/object) was more important than the person.
 From the first servant’s perspective, the money was more valuable than his fellow servant.
 His perspective can be illustrated in an equation using less than < greater than > symbols.
 The Unforgiven Servant was worth less than 100 Denarii (S < 100D).
 Or 100 Denarii is worth more than 1 servant (100 D > 1S).
 D = Denarii and S = Servant.

 The servant is worth less than the object.
 The servant has been objectified.
 The servant’s value has been degraded.
 The servant is merely a means to an end and has no value other than the other servant’s enrichment.
 The first servant was treated very differently.
 He also owed a debt.
 His debt wasn’t just greater, it was an un-payable debt.
 Apart from mercy, he had no hope of ever paying the debt.
 And one might ask, why did the king forgive that servant’s debt?
 Did the debt not matter?

 The debt did matter.
 However, the king forgave the debt because of his perspective on what was more valuable.
 The king’s perspective can also be illustrated in an equation.
 The Servant was wort far more than10,000 Talents.
 The equation is one servant is greater than 10,00 talents (S > 10,000 T, or T < 10,000T).
 T = Talents and FS = Forgiven Servant.

 The Root of Sin

-It seems that the root of sin is often the “objectification” of people.
+It seems that the root of sin is often the “objectification” of people, especially in conflict.
 When objects are more valuable than people, forgiveness is impossible.
 Sometimes those objects are intangible things like a demand that the other person change before we forgive them.
 We are demanding them to pay their “debt” to us.
 In such situations, the person has less value than whatever demand we are making.